malayandi/blog/_posts/2018-05-10-inverting-the-poisson-process.md

 Please do leave your thoughts and questions in the comments section below, or send them to me directly [via email](mailto:malayandi12@gmail.com).
 I will try to get back to you as soon as possible.
 Your feedback is very much appreciated.
 Until next time :)

-_Thank you to [Alvin Wan](http://alvinwan.com) and Chin Chang for reading early drafts of this post._
+_Thank you to [Alvin Wan](http://alvinwan.com) and Chin Chang for reading early drafts of this post and offering helpful suggestions._

 ## Appendix